abdala/abdala.github.io/_posts/2018-06-20-when-else-is-not-bad.md

   - iniciando
 ---

 According with Rule 2 of Object Calisthenics you should not use ELSE condition.
 So there are some techniques to avoid using it.
-Like in this examples:
+Like in these examples:

 ### 1 - Default value declaration